GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 Previously, if you wanted to process a resource of some kind (be it a video, or a text file, etc.), you would have to download the entire file, wait for it to be deserialized into a suitable format, and then process it.
-With streams being available to JavaScript, this all changes—you can now start processing raw data with JavaScript progressively as soon as it is available on the client-side, without needing to generate a buffer, string, or blob.
+With streams being available to JavaScript, this all changes.
+You can now process raw data with JavaScript progressively as soon as it is available on the client, without needing to generate a buffer, string, or blob.
 This unlocks a number of use cases, some of which I list below:

 - **Video effects:** piping a readable video stream through a transform stream that applies effects